SUSE/connect/README.md

 # Rake tasks

+NOTE: If you are using RVM/Chruby/rbenv - make sure you installed gem2rpm as the package to the system itself and using it for `rake build`

 ```
 rake build    # build locally (prepare for pushing to ibs)
 rake bump     # increase version of a gem